 Introducing Feminist Theology

-It is our delight to present a selection of books in the wide realm of feminism and religion/theology/ethics/spirituality.
-This is a great set of resources for those interested in self-directed study.
-While this list is in no way exhaustive, our staff has chosen books that are introductory yet written in an insightful way.
+It is our delight to present a selection of books that represent a wide realm of feminism and religion, theology, ethics, and spirituality.
+This set of resources is great for those interested in self-directed study.
+While this list is in no way exhaustive, our staff has chosen books that are introductory yet insightful.
 Many of these authors are our friends, and several have done WATERtalks with us.
 In these selections, we have been intentional about including scholars who have been invaluable in their respective areas so you can get to know their voices.

 If you don’t have access to classes or scholarly circles, it can be difficult to get acquainted with this exciting world of ideas.
 That’s where WATER comes in.
 We are happy to answer questions about these books.
 Also, if you have suggestions for something we’ve missed, please contact us.